AntaresSimulatorTeam/antares-xpansion/docs/user-guide/2-Launching-an-Antares-Xpansion-optimization.md

 user must therefore check beforehand that the Antares simulations do not contain any errors.

-Be careful to use the has-link-profile=True parameter in the case of a use of link-profile, to check the consistency between the names of the links in the candidates.ini file and in the Antares study and to use a unique index and name per candidate.
+Be careful to check the consistency between the names of the links in the candidates.ini file and in the Antares study and to use a unique index and name per candidate.